phor3nsic/gfpy/README.md

 # GFpy

-> gfpy is similary of [gf](https://github.com/tomnomnom/gf), but is in python and it's possible to use gf-partners in another locals.
+> gfpy is similary of [gf](https://github.com/tomnomnom/gf), but is in python and it's possible to use gf-partners in any locals.

 ```
 python3 gfpy.py -f parameters.txt -p xss.json | sort -u